carloskaustin/MHC-Datathon-Project/README.md

 - Even small per-segment delays compound across full bus routes, affecting thousands of riders daily.

-- Current fines ($50 first offense) are uniform, but findings suggest some violations (like bus lane blockages) have disproportionately higher impacts — raising the question of whether fines should vary by violation type.
+- Current fines ($50 first offense) are uniform, but findings suggest some violations (like bus lane blockages) have disproportionately higher impacts.
+This raises the question of whether fines should vary by violation type.

 ## ⚠️ Limitations